 Constructive Weight: A weight based on a formula of seven pounds per cubic foot of properly loaded van space occupied by the customer's goods.

-Customer: A person or entity that hires a household goods carrier.
+Customer: A person or entity that hires a household goods Carrier.

 Declared Value: The dollar amount the customer states on the bill of lading as the value of the goods being shipped.

+Drop-Off Service: A service where Customer drops off household goods at a secure self-storage facility for later pick up by Carrier for transportation and delivery to Carrier’s permanent storage facility and subsequent return.
+As multiple customers’ goods may be held in the same location, no customer may have physical access to the goods while in permanent storage.

-Flat Travel Time: A fixed amount of time from the carrier’s terminal to the origin and from the destination back to the carrier’s terminal on a local move.
+Flat Travel Time: A fixed amount of time from the Carrier’s terminal to the origin and from the destination back to the Carrier’s terminal on a local move.

 Flight of Stairs: The stairs leading from one complete floor to the next complete floor of a building, or a set of at least 8 but not more than 20 steps outside a building (less than 8 steps is not considered a flight).